What’s EM?

 In every breath, every bite, every drop, and every cell, microbes are working nonstop to keep the world alive.

-EM is a concentrated mix of friendly, natural microbes that work together to boost soil, water, plants, animals, and even human health.
+EM is a concentrated mixture of friendly, natural microbes that work together to improve soil, water, plants, animals, and human health.

 Why EM Matters

-Trillions of tiny microbes naturally live all around us.
+• Trillions of microbes naturally live all around us.

 How EM Is Used Worldwide